Boat Troop

 - Rigid Raiders

-These light boats with hulls made from GRP are almost unsinkable.
+These fast and light boats with hulls made from GRP are almost unsinkable.

 read more : rigid raiders